ItziModel/itzi/README.md

 # Description
 This module is aimed at modelling floodplain inundations using simplified shallow water equations.
+It is developed as part of the PhD project of Laurent Courty at the Instituto de Ingeniería, Universidad Nacional Autónoma de México.

 It implements the q-centered numerical scheme described in:

 De Almeida, G. a M. et al., 2012.